awing-ding/tcpclient/README.md

 # Usage

+Depending on your screen, you may have to edit the size of the buffer at app.rs:30.
-To run the script, use the following command when in the root directory
+To run the script, use the following command when in the root directory.

 ```bash
 cargo run --release -- <ip:port> <pseudo>